zd87pl/aipress/README.md

 (See [ARCHITECTURE.md](ARCHITECTURE.md) for details.)

 *   **Control Plane:** A FastAPI application deployed on Cloud Run (`aipress-control-plane`).
 Receives API requests (e.g., `/poc/create-site/{tenant_id}`) and uses Terraform within its container to manage tenant resources.
 Runs as the `terraform-sa` service account.
 *   **Tenant WordPress Runtime:** Deployed as a dedicated Cloud Run service (`aipress-tenant-{tenant_id}`) per tenant.
-Uses a custom Docker image (Debian-based, Nginx, PHP-FPM, Supervisor, gcsfuse).
-Connects to a dedicated Cloud SQL database and uses a dedicated GCS bucket for `wp-content`.
+Uses a custom Docker image (Debian-based, Nginx, PHP-FPM, Supervisor).
+Connects to a dedicated Cloud SQL database (via Cloud Run's native integration) and uses a dedicated GCS bucket for media uploads (intended for use with a stateless media plugin like WP Offload Media).
+Includes an environment-variable driven `wp-config.php`.
 Runs as the `wp-runtime-sa` service account.
 *   **Infrastructure as Code:**
     *   `infra-bootstrap/`: Terraform configuration to deploy the Control Plane Cloud Run service and enable project APIs.
 Applied manually once or via CI/CD.
     *   `infra/`: Terraform configuration containing only the `tenant_wordpress` module definition.
 This configuration is copied into the Control Plane image and used by the API to manage tenants within workspaces.